n0531m/platform-ai/packages/code-assist/README.md

 This tool sends information including the MCP client's query and IP address to a Google-hosted RAG service.
 Use of this service is subject to the [Google Privacy Policy](https://policies.google.com/privacy).

+## Development

+To test that the library will work with `npx` once published, run `npx .` from the package/code-assist root directory.
+The `package.json` referenced `bin` object specifies the executeable location, and the first line of the built server must contain it's first line as `#!/usr/bin/env node` in order for npx to know that it should use `node` to run the server.
+The package.json file contains a `build:prepare` script that automatically adds this line to the built server.

 ## **Contributing**

 Contributions are welcome.
 If you'd like to contribute, send us a [pull request](https://github.com/googlemaps/platform-ai/compare) and refer to our [code of conduct](https://github.com/googlemaps/.github/blob/master/?tab=coc-ov-file#readme) and [contributing guide](https://github.com/googlemaps/.github/blob/master/CONTRIBUTING.md).